CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 as soon as the resources requested are available.
 > ## Under the hood
 >
-> While we do not cover what is under the hood, this form define a job script passed to the HPC systems job scheduler, leaving the
+> The Open On Demand form for interactive applications define a job script and passes it to the HPC systems job scheduler, leaving the
-> hard work of writing the script on your behalf to Open OnDemand.
+> hard work of how to start the application on the HPC system and how to write a job script that the job scheduler can understand.
 >
 {: .callout}